Our mission is to help you become a better, more confident learner.

 Learning Commons' Resources - the Learning Commons has compiled links to websites to support your learning.

-- Yourself as early in the semester and as often as you can.
+- Yourself as early in the semester and as often as you are able.

 - Your class notes, syllabus, textbook, assignment, and homework.

-- Other students to start a study group.
+- Other students to form a study group.